 - Buying a property with an objective of appreciation in its value to make a profit.

 - Assignment sales that are buying a property from the builder or developer when it’s not completely constructed and selling the same before taking possession.

 Tax effects of Property Flipping in Canada

 Property flipping is one of the quickest ways of making quick profits for many.
 Often individuals do keep on signing the contracts without asking specific contract details and questions from their real estate agents or lawyers.
 Property flipping affects both income taxes and excise taxes.
 If you have flipped more than one property, by the time CRA contacts you, the tax effects might be in tens of thousands or even a couple of hundreds of thousands easily.

 Business Income Vs. Capital Gains

-Due to higher tax saving because of half income inclusion only, taxpayers tend to report their properties as Capital Gains.
+Due to higher tax savings because of half income inclusion only, taxpayers tend to report their properties as Capital Gains.

 The Income Tax Act (ITA) does not provide any test to determine whether the outcome of a real estate transaction is a business income or capital gain!
 However, the case law provides certain tests to determine the outcome.
 Subsection 248(1) defines business as “…an adventure or concern in the nature of trade…”